armbian/documentation/docs/Process_Release-Model.md

 # Release Coordinating

 ## Summary
 A release starts as a RC Branch cut from master at freeze time.
 Once a RC Branch is cut, master can be unfrozen and development can continue.
-RC Branches accept bug fixes.
+RC Branch is a rolling release that accepts bug fixes.
 The bug fixes should be cherry-picked back to master branch.
-Once the RC Is stable.
-A Final release is made.
+Once the RC Is stable, A Final release as a branch named after its version.
 A release is *never* merged to master.
 Once a release is complete, it only should be updated for severe bugs and severe security vulnerabilities.
 A release is only maintained until the next release.

 ## 1. Forum Communication